Tontonjo/joix/README.md

 - Following some changes made by linuxserver.io on their registries and to ensure update of your containers, if you installed Joix before 13.10.2021, you should update Joix following the guide below.

 ## Disclaimer
-Simplicity implies limitations:
+- Simplicity implies limitations
-This has not been extensively tested and is provided as-is.
+- This has not been extensively tested and is provided as-is.
-There's no way to customize storages, targets or anything and no consideration about anything else than what's provided:
+- There's no way to customize storages, targets or anything and no consideration about anything else than what's provided
-no security, checks, validation or anything else.
-There's certainly a lot of things that can be improved - if you think so, please make a PR.
+- There's certainly a lot of things that can be improved - if you think so, please make a PR.

 ## WARNING - ATTENTION:
 The iso is configured with simplicity in mind and is a "press enter" installation - No jokes.
 ### This means it will nuke the first hard drive the installer find to install Joix, be carfull on the hardware you use.